 Rebecca stared blankly.

-“Oh I, I never played the game my friend won like seven tickets and gave me one.
+“Oh, I, I never played the game.
+My friend won seven tickets and gave me one.
 He is out there now bartering off the rest.”

-“If that were true that means he would have to have gotten six million score.
-We are the top players here and we barely scraped over the million-dollar mark.”
+“If that were true, that means he would have to have gotten a six million score.
+We are the top players here, and we barely scraped over the million-dollar mark.”